hotosm/osm-merge/docs/highways.md

 typically jeep trails of varying quality, but very useful for backcountry rescues or wildland fires.

+There appears to be a bug in the MVUM reference numbers that don't match any other datasets.
+Nameily many major MVUM roads have a .1 appended, which is not what is on the topo maps or dataset.
+Any legit suffix would include a latter, ie...
+"491.1B", which does match the other datasets.
+So I removed the suffix where it doesn't have a letter at tne end.

 ### Mvum Trails

 These are Multi Vehicle Use Maps (MVUM), which define the class of